RDP Ransomware Attacks: What Can You Do to Protect Your Business?

 - Use a different password to those used on the network.

-Use a strong Firewall to procted your RDP connections!
+Use a Strong Firewall to Protect your RDP Connections

 The firewall of course needs to block all ports that are not required, both incoming and outgoing.